CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Identifying baby’s sex

-If you haven’t already found out through blood work or a previous ultrasound, the ultrasound technician can usually identify baby’s sex at this point—well, as long as baby cooperates.
-“We’re at the mercy of the baby.
-There are many times when the baby is in a position in which everything isn’t as clear as you want it to be,” says Stuck.
+That said, if you haven’t already found out through bloodwork or a previous ultrasound, the technician can usually identify baby’s sex at the anatomy scan—as long as baby cooperates.
+“We’re at the mercy of baby.
+There are many times when baby is in a position in which everything isn’t as clear as you want it to be,” says Stuck.
 To dodge any spoiler alerts, tell your technician ahead of time if you don’t yet want to know baby’s sex.
 (You can also ask them to write it down so you can find out on your own terms.)

 Identifying abnormalities